nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-If this is your first-time using `ZooKeep`, this guide will serve to provide a reference for you to get familiar with the application.
+If this is your first time using `ZooKeep`, this guide will serve to provide a reference for you to get familiar with the application.

 * Table of Contents
 {:toc}